rethinkdb/horizon-docs/index.md

 * [Configuration](/config-file)

-    All about the Horizon configuration file, `.hzconfig`.
+    All about the Horizon configuration file, `.hz/config.toml`.

 * [Deploying Horizon](/deploy)